yayegeyay/yayegeyay.github.io/_posts/2025-06-24-version-control-for-vibe-coders-part-1.md

 The systematic prompt management approach delivered exceptional operational value:

-**Revenue Protection:** Prevented 34 potential incidents that could have caused customer churn worth $8.7M in lifetime value across multiple client implementations.
+**Revenue Protection:** Prevented 34 potential incidents that could have caused customer churn worth $8.7M in lifetime value across multiple customer implementations.

 **Performance Optimization:** Systematic A/B testing of prompt variations improved conversion rates by an average of 23% across different use cases.